 Today fewer cars are made with manual transmissions.
 Most cars are made with automatic transmissions.

 Cars with automatic transmissions have a lot of benefits to offer drivers.
-Here is a look at some of those benefits.
+And it has 4 types, more detail here.
+And now we look at some of those benefits.

 Driving an automatic transmission is easy.
 You simply start the car and you drive off.
 There is really no need to learn any additional technique when driving an automatic.
 Once you have completed your driver’s ed and passed the road test you are all set.